Krylov complexity and chaos in quantum mechanics: Introduction

 Recently, the notion of Krylov complexity for operators, Krylov operator complexity,\footnote{In literature, this is simply called Krylov complexity.
 In this paper, since we will consider the notion of Krylov complexity for both operators and states, we use the terms ``Krylov operator complexity" and ``Krylov state complexity'' for clarity.
-See also \cite{Erdmenger:2023shk}.} was proposed as a new indicator to evaluate operator growth more directly and quantitatively \cite{Parker:2018yvk}.
-Unlike the OTOC, which needs the information of the quantum state, given the Hamiltonian of a system, the Krylov operator complexity is uniquely determined for a given operator.
-Also, based on the same idea as the Krylov operator complexity, the Krylov complexity for states, Krylov state complexity, has been proposed as a quantitative measure of the complexity of a quantum state in the Schr\"odinger picture \cite{Balasubramanian:2022tpr}.\footnote{The authors of \cite{Balasubramanian:2022tpr} proposed the term ``spread complexity" for the notion of Krylov complexity for states.
+See also \cite{Erdmenger:2023shk}.} was proposed as a new indicator to evaluate operator growth more directly and quantitatively \cite{Parker:2018yvk}.\footnote{ The definition of the Krylov complexity depends on the choice of the inner product introduced in the operator space.
+In this paper, we consider the infinite-temperature inner product.
+For studies with the other choices of the inner product, see for example \cite{Parker:2018yvk,Dymarsky:2021bjq,Avdoshkin:2022xuw,Guo:2022hui,Kundu:2023hbk}.} Also, based on the same idea as the Krylov operator complexity, the Krylov complexity for states, Krylov state complexity, has been proposed as a quantitative measure of the complexity of a quantum state in the Schr\"odinger picture \cite{Balasubramanian:2022tpr}.\footnote{The authors of \cite{Balasubramanian:2022tpr} proposed the term ``spread complexity" for the notion of Krylov complexity for states.
 Its relation to topological phases of matter was recently investigated in \cite{Caputa:2022yju,Caputa:2022eye}.} In the calculation of the Krylov complexity for operators and states, a given quantum system is reduced to a one-dimensional chain model, where the hopping is given by a series of real numbers called Lanczos coefficients.
 Thus the time evolution of the Krylov operator/state complexity is encoded into the set of Lanczos coefficients.